Mintabie, South Australia: Trafficking of alcohol and other drugs

-Even so, Coober Pedy has been overlooked as a source of alcohol and other drugs even though it is only 250 km south of Mintabie (where only during 2011 an APY citizen was murdered due to alcohol-related sales in Coober Pedy).
-Also the increase of work on the APY by contractors from Marla has also increased the amount of drugs trafficked into the APY lands.
-Again no police action has been taken against either Coober Pedy and Marla.
+Even so, Coober Pedy has been overlooked as a source of alcohol and other drugs even though it is only 250 km south of Mintabie (during 2011 an APY citizen was murdered due to alcohol-related sales in Coober Pedy).
+An increase of work on the APY by contractors from Marla has also increased the amount of drugs trafficked into the APY lands.